An Operations or Departmental Manager is someone who manages teams or projects, to achieve operational or departmental goals and objectives.

 They are accountable to a more senior manager or business owner.
 Working in the private, public or third sector and in all sizes of organisation, specific responsibilities and job titles will vary, but the knowledge, skills and behaviours needed will be the same.

-Maths and English will be included in the delivery of the programme; unless you have achieved Grade A-C at GCSE level or a Level 2 Functional Skills qualification.
+Maths and English will be included in the delivery of the programme; unless you have achieved Grade A-C or 4-9 at GCSE level, or a Level 2 Functional Skills qualification.

 You will be given access to a dedicated e-portfolio system called E-Track to help manage your training programme.